appsmithorg/appsmith/contributions/docs/CONTRIBUTING.md

 Thank you for your interest in Appsmith and taking the time out to contribute to our documentation. 🙌 Feel free to propose changes to this document in a pull request.

-Appsmith uses Gitbook for [documentation](https://docs.appsmith.com).
-The docs are backed by the [appsmith-docs](https://github.com/appsmithorg/appsmith-docs) repository
+Appsmith uses Gitbook for [documentation] (https://docs.appsmith.com).
+The docs are backed by the [appsmith-docs] (https://github.com/appsmithorg/appsmith-docs) repository

 ## Suggesting Improvements